 If the issue persists, consider rebuilding the index from a snapshot or source data.

-- Implement proper rolling restart procedures for cluster maintenance.
+- Implement proper monitoring and alerting for Elasticsearch cluster health

 Frequently Asked Questions